 Ketoacidosis: A feature of uncontrolled diabetes mellitus characterized by a combination of ketosis and acidosis.
-Ketosis is the accumulation of substances called ketone bodies in the blood.
+Ketosis is the accumulation of substances called keytones and ketone bodies in the blood.
 Acidosis is increased acidity of the blood.

 Symptoms of ketoacidosis include slow, deep breathing with a fruity odor to the breath; confusion; frequent urination (polyuria); poor appetite; and eventually loss of consciousness.

 The treatment of ketoacidosis is a matter of urgency and is usually done in a hospital.
 It may require the administration of intravenous fluids, insulin, and glucose, and the institution of changes in the person's diet.